rust-lang/book/src/ch03-02-data-types.md

 low-level languages, this kind of check is not done, and when you provide an incorrect index, invalid memory can be accessed.
 Rust protects you against this kind of error by immediately exiting instead of allowing the memory access and continuing.
-Chapter 9 discusses more of Rust’s error handling.
+Chapter 9 discusses more of Rust’s error handling and how you can write readable, safe code that neither panics nor allows invalid memory access.

 [comparing-the-guess-to-the-secret-number]:
 ch02-00-guessing-game-tutorial.html#comparing-the-guess-to-the-secret-number